dc4eu/educational-pilot/sectorial-eaa-catalogue/non-foundational-id/professionalID-schema.md

           "description": "Attribute identifying whether a professional is legally entitled to practice or not.", "type": "boolean"
         },
+        "professional_board": {
+          "description": "Corresponds to the regional professional body where the professional is registered.", "type": "array",
+             "items": {
+               "type": "string"
+             }
+        },
         "professional_speciality": {
           "description": "Specific area of knowledge within a profession that allows the professional to carry out specific tasks in accordance with that speciality.", "type": "array",